slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ---
 ### On leverage

+*'Give me a lever long enough, and a place to stand, and I will move the earth.' -- Archimedes*

 Leverage is a force multiplier for your judgement.

-> *'Give me a lever long enough, and a place to stand, and I will move the earth.' -- Archimedes*

 > *'The greatest shortcoming of the human race is our inability to understand the exponential function.' -- Albert Allen Bartlett*

-<!--
-on scaling: What works at a small scale (say, a Utopian community), loses its effectiveness as it scales.
-Everything has a breakpoint.
-Their cheating had a small individual effect initially, so it went unnoticed.
-But the follow-on effect to individual cheating is group cheating, and the utopian goal of To each according to his need, from each according to his ability had the effect of expanding everyone's needs and shrinking their ability, aided by envy and reciprocation effects.

-The power of compounding: you can achieve anything, if you stop trying to do everything.

-Fortunes require leverage.
+> *'Fortunes require leverage.
 Business leverage comes from capital, people, and products with no marginal cost of replication (code and media).
 Capital means money.
 To raise money, apply your specific knowledge, with accountability, and show resulting good judgment.
 Labor means people working for you.
 It's the oldest and most fought-over form of leverage.
 Labor leverage will impress your parents, but don’t waste your life chasing it.
 Capital and labor are permissioned leverage.
 Everyone is chasing capital, but someone has to give it to you.
 Everyone is trying to lead, but someone has to follow you.
 Code and media are permissionless leverage.
 They're the leverage behind the newly rich.
 You can create software and media that works for you while you sleep.
 An army of robots is freely available - it's just packed in data centers for heat and space efficiency.
 Use it.
-If you can't code, write books and blogs, record videos and podcasts.
+If you can't code, write books and blogs, record videos and podcasts.'*

-Judgement requires experience, but can be built faster by learning foundational skills.
-There is no skill called “business.”
-Avoid business magazines and business classes.
-Study microeconomics, game theory, psychology, persuasion, ethics, mathematics, and computers.
-Reading is faster than listening.
-Doing is faster than watching.
-You should be too busy to “do coffee" while still keeping an uncluttered calendar.
-Set and enforce an aspirational personal hourly rate.
-If fixing a problem will save less than your hourly rate, ignore it.
-If outsourcing a task will cost less than your hourly rate, outsource it.
-Work as hard as you can.
-Even though who you work with and what you work on are more important than how hard you work.
-Become the best in the world at what you do.
-Keep redefining what you do until this is true.
-There are no get rich quick schemes.
-That's just someone else getting rich off you.
-Apply specific knowledge, with leverage, and eventually you will get what you deserve.
-When you're finally wealthy, you'll realize that it wasn't what you were seeking in the first place.
-But that's for another day.
+<!--
+on scaling: What works at a small scale (say, a Utopian community), loses its effectiveness as it scales.
+Everything has a breakpoint.
+Their cheating had a small individual effect initially, so it went unnoticed.
+But the follow-on effect to individual cheating is group cheating, and the utopian goal of To each according to his need, from each according to his ability had the effect of expanding everyone's needs and shrinking their ability, aided by envy and reciprocation effects.

+The power of compounding: you can achieve anything, if you stop trying to do everything.

 Warnings: Finding Cassandras to Stop Catastrophes
 The “Cassandras” featured in R.P’s book are experts in their field. these people are data driven